nocobase/nocobase/docs/en-US/welcome/release/v14-changelog.md

 # v0.14: New plugin manager, supports adding plugins through UI

-This release finally enables plug-and-play plugins in production environments.
+This release enables plug-and-play plugins in production environments.
 You can now add plugins directly through the UI, and support downloading from the npm registry (which can be private), local uploads, and URL downloads.

 ## New features